Manjulab9512/Manjulab9512/README.md

 - 👋 Hi, I’m @Manjula dissanayaka
-- 👀 I’m interested in java react
+- 👀 I’m interested in javascript react
-- 🌱 I’m currently learning java and react
+- 🌱 I’m currently learning javascript and react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...